 Once you understand the two general categories of freight insurance, you can take a deeper dive into the various types of insurance and what to expect in terms of premium costs.

-Freight insurance costs take into account a variety of factors, including the value of goods, origin and destination points, and even the carrier’s loss history.
+Freight insurance cost takes into account a variety of factors, including the value of goods, origin and destination points, and even the carrier’s loss history.
 The mode of transportation is also a factor.
 For example, insurance on ocean shipments may be more expensive than on air shipments, since goods are exposed to various risks for an extended amount of time.

 Items that are considered “high risk for theft” are more expensive to insure.
 For example, let’s say that you’re shipping electronics — mobile phones or laptops.
 These items are high-risk due to the potential for loss and theft.
 On the flip side, if you’re shipping plastic tables or inexpensive toys, the theft risk is low, which drives down insurance premiums.